djy-git/base-strcture-for-ML-project/README.md

 See the details in each module's head comment.

 #### 2) `/src/envs` directory
-The modules in this constructs the environment commonly used in the project.
+The modules in this package constructs the environment commonly used in the project.
 See the details in each module's head comment.

 #### 3) `/src/main.py`